 Plastic is a revolutionary material.
 It’s durable, affordable and has numerous applications.
-But what makes plastic great – it has also pushed our planet to the brink of one of the worst environmental crises in modern history.
+But what makes plastic great?
+It has pushed our planet to the brink of one of the worst environmental crises in modern history.
 Plastic breaks down into micro and nano particles, its many shapes make it indistinguishable to wildlife and its low cost means we have produced far, far too much.

 WHY PLASTIC? is a three-part investigative documentary series about the causes, consequences and possible solutions to plastic pollution.